 This means that a problem statement written by a competent project manager is more than simply a place to vent frustrations about a lagging production schedule.
 A problem statement is not the place to hash out personal vendettas, even if the problem in question is related directly to interpersonal conflict.

 Using the most objective lens possible to create a useful and actionable problem statement will not only prevent any targeted interpersonal grief but will also illuminate the road ahead and prepare fertile ground for problem-solving.

 Examine the Problem Thoroughly

 Problem statements benefit quite well from thorough examination.
 This allows project managers to get to the root of a problem in order to find a solution.
-Two methods a project manager can use include the five Ws (who, what, when, where, why) and the five whys.
+To unpack the problem at hand, start with “the five Ws”

 Start by asking “who” the problem is.
 The “who,” in this case, is not always a person.
 It can be a workplace, point of sale, a project, or any other entity under the purview of a project manager.
 The first step in examining a problem is understanding what exactly is subject to problematic circumstances.